Exploring the use of whole genome sequencing (WGS) for newborn babies

 We have interviewed a number of communities with expertise across maternity healthcare, genomic healthcare, ethics, and people with lived experience, in order to road-test our vision and prioritise issues.

-We will keep talking and listening to the public and experts.
+We will keep talking and listening to the public and experts, and working with bodies such as medical Royal Colleges to obtain the right kind of specialist input.
 At the same time, we’ll collaborate with parents, families with rare genetic conditions, and professional experts to co-design key elements of the process and ensure equitable access for all communities.

 Keeping up to date